 Context-sensitive help

-This article is written for software developers who have never implemented context-sensitive help.
-It explains the concepts and it describes the basic types of context-sensitive help.
-There is a demonstration application and associated help.
+This article is for software developers who have not implemented context-sensitive help.
+It explains the concepts and the basic types of context-sensitive help.
+A demonstration application with context-sensitive help is available.

 What is context-sensitive help?

-Most people are familiar with context-sensitive help, even if they don't use that term.
-For example, if you click a Help button on a screen or press the F1 key on your keyboard, if the help topic that appears applies to the dialog box (rather than being the first topic in the help), then the help is context-sensitive.
+Most people know about context-sensitive help, even if they do not use that term.
+For example, if you click a Help button on a screen, and if the help topic that appears applies to the dialog box (instead of being the first topic in the help), then the help is context-sensitive.

 Linking the application and the help

-A help topic is related to an object in an application by means of a map ID (or context ID).
-This is just a number.
-Typically, the object will be a screen or a dialog box, although it can be a button or an entry field, for example.
+A help topic is related to an object in an application by a map ID (or context ID), which is a number.
+Typically, the object is a screen or a dialog box, although it can be a button or an entry field, for example.

-When a user presses the F1 key or Help button, the application calls the help file, and passes a value that corresponds to the required topic of help.
-The exact details are, of course, dependent upon the IDE that is used to create the application.
+When a user presses the F1 key or the Help button, the application calls the help file, and passes a value that corresponds to the required help topic.
+The details are dependent on the IDE that is used to create the application.

 The map ID values are arbitrary.
-They can be provided by the software developers or by the help author.
+They can be supplied by the software developers or by the help author.

 Demonstration files